SvenBecker/vscode-pytorch/README.md

 On Windows for example you can normally find the extension folder at `C:\Users\YourName\.vscode\extensions`.
 On MacOS and Linux it should be located at `~/.vscode/extensions`.

-> __Info__: The second method will give you the overall most recent version because I won't update the VS Marketplace version as often
+> __Note__: The second method will give you the overall most recent version because I won't update the VS Marketplace version as often
 > as the GitHub version but the VS Marketplace version will probably be the more stable one.

 ## <a name="changelog" > </a> Changelog